Exotic symplectic manifolds from Lefschetz fibrations

-We want to use the conic model from now on, but technically it does not fit with our definitions - we want to work with a compact exact symplectic manifold with boundary , but the conic (as well as the cotangent bundle itself) is non-compact.
+We want to use the conic model from now on, but technically it does not fit with our definitions - we want to work with a compact exact symplectic manifold with boundary, but the conic (as well as the cotangent bundle itself) is non-compact.
 This is remedied by taking a bounded part where $|p|^2< s$.
-Note that $|p|^2$ is precisely $k(x)$ in Example \ref{toy}.
-Since we are on the fiber $Q(x)=1$, via the symplectomorphism above this corresponds to $|z|<(1+4s)^{\frac{1}{4}}$.
+Note that $|p|^2$ is precisely $k(z)$ in Example \ref{toy}.
+Since we are on the fiber $Q(z)=1$, via the symplectomorphism $\Phi$ above this corresponds to $|z|<(1+4s)^{\frac{1}{4}}$.
 We denote $(1+4s)^{\frac{1}{4}}$ by $r$, and assume that $s$ is large, and hence so is $r$.
-Then the resulting manifold has an inward pointing Liouville flow and is weakly convex with respect to the standard complex structure.
+Then the resulting manifold $M$ has an outward pointing Liouville flow and is weakly convex with respect to the standard complex structure.
+Moreover its completion is indeed $\hat{M}$.